utra-robosoccer/soccerbot/README.md

 ```
 - Open Pycharm, go to File > Open and open the repository name (soccer_ws)
 - Change the Intepreter to python 2.7.
 Go to Project Interpreter > Add > System Intepreter and choose /usr/bin/python2
+- Change the Intepreter to python 3.7.
+Go to Project Interpreter > Add > System Intepreter and choose /usr/bin/python3
 - Install the *.launch file plugins.
 Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
 - Debugging
   - Run > Attach to Process > Select the Process you want to attach to, you might want to rosnode info <node> to identify it's PID.
 Add a breakpoint